jwl-7/c0de_gr1nd/python_explanations/absent_value_array.md

 # Find the Missing IP Address
-Suppose you were given a file containing roughly one billion IP addresses, each of which is a 32-bit quantity.
-How would you programmatically find an IP address that is not in the file?
-Assume you have unlimited drive space but only a few megabytes of RAM at your disposal.
+You're given a file with 1 billion IP addresses in 32-bit.
+Find the missing IP address.
+Assume you do not have much RAM.

 ## Solution
 ```python